 Conventional medicine and many scientists assure us that there is no need to detox.
 The body’s detox organs are powerful and will manage just fine.

 Many of the substances listed above are allegedly safe.
 Take mercury, for example, a metal commonly used in dental amalgam fillings.
 It is generally deemed safe and still used in many dental practices.
 Some countries, such as Sweden, Norway, Denmark and Germany have now banned its use, but stress that this is out of environmental concerns rather than possible health risks.
 So, it is bad for the environment, but not our bodies?

-While our detox organs do a terrific job, they are exposed to many more questionable substances than they were designed for, and can certainly do with some help.
+While our detox organs do a terrific job, they are exposed to many more questionable substances than they were designed for, and if nothing else can certainly do with some help and a break every now and then.
 The best way to support your liver and other detox organs is by avoiding as many toxic substances as you can.
 After that, there are ways of supporting your liver with certain foods, herbs and drinks to help it work more efficiently.

 If then, every now and again, you would like go on a gentle detox for a week or so, why not?
-Giving your liver a break from stimulants, sugar, junk foods, common allergens and animal protein is unlikely to do any harm (but do check with your doctor, especially if you are taking prescription drugs), and most people feel better for it.
+Giving your liver a break from stimulants, sugar, junk foods and common allergens is unlikely to do any harm (but do check with your doctor, especially if you are taking prescription drugs), and most people feel better for it.

 If you would like to learn more about your own levels of toxic exposure and how to better support your liver, Melanie Ryan offers a Detox MOT which can help lighten your body’s toxic load and tweak your diet so it provides the nutrients the liver needs to perform at its best.
 The Detox can ultimately lead to maintaining a healthy weight for a lifetime.